Is Modafinil Addictive

 Off-Label Use: Productivity, Focus, and Cognitive Enhancement

-Many users—particularly students and professionals—take Modafinil off-label to boost:
+Many users, especially students and working professionals, take Modafinil off-label to enhance:

 • Focus